-Allscripts Healthcare Solutions, Inc. ("Allscripts"), Misys plc ("Misys"), and Misys Healthcare Systems, LLC, a wholly-owned subsidiary of Misys ("MHS"), have entered into a merger agreement pursuant to which (i) Patriot Merger Company, LLC, a wholly-owned subsidiary of Allscripts, will merge with and into MHS, with MHS surviving as a wholly-owned subsidiary of Allscripts (which is referred to as the "Merger") and with Misys or one of its subsidiaries receiving shares of Allscripts common stock in consideration thereof and (ii) Misys or one of its subsidiaries will purchase either, at Misys' election as described in the accompanying proxy statement, 18,957,142 shares of Allscripts common stock for \$331,750,000 or 18,857,142 shares of Allscripts common stock for \$330,000,000 (the "Share Purchase" and, together with the Merger, the "Transactions").
-As a result, Misys will hold 54.5% of Allscripts' common stock, with existing Allscripts equityholders, which includes holders of our convertible debentures, holding 45.5% of Allscripts' common stock immediately after the Merger and Share Purchase, in each case on a fully diluted basis.
+Allscripts Healthcare Solutions, Inc. ("Allscripts"), Misys plc ("Misys"), and Misys Healthcare Systems, LLC, a wholly-owned subsidiary of Misys ("MHS"), have entered into an agreement pursuant to which (i) Patriot Merger Company, LLC, a wholly-owned subsidiary of Allscripts, will merge with and into MHS, with MHS surviving as a wholly-owned subsidiary of Allscripts (which is referred to as the "Merger") and with Misys or one of its subsidiaries receiving shares of Allscripts common stock in consideration thereof and (ii) Misys or one of its subsidiaries will purchase either, at Misys' election as described in the accompanying proxy statement, 18,957,142 shares of Allscripts common stock for \$331,750,000 or 18,857,142 shares of Allscripts common stock for \$330,000,000 (the "Share Purchase").
+As a result, Misys, either directly or indirectly, will hold 54.5% of Allscripts' common stock, with existing Allscripts equityholders, which includes holders of our convertible debentures, holding 45.5% of Allscripts' common stock immediately after the Merger and Share Purchase, in each case on a fully diluted basis.
 Allscripts common stock is listed on the NASDAQ National Market under the symbol "MDRX."
 Our existing stockholders will not receive any new shares in the Merger and will continue to hold their existing shares of Allscripts common stock after the Merger.
-Additionally, Allscripts will pay a special cash dividend in connection with the foregoing transactions of between approximately \$4.84 per share (assuming that, prior to the record date for the special cash dividend, all holders of our convertible debentures exercise their conversion right and all in-the-money options are exercise their conversion right and no in-the-money options are exercised).
+Additionally, Allscripts will pay a special cash dividend in connection with the foregoing transactions of between approximately \$4.90 per share (assuming that, prior to the record date for the special cash dividend, all holders of our convertible debentures exercise their conversion right and all in-the-money options are exercised using share withholding to pay the exercise price), or approximately \$5.65 per share (assuming that prior to the record date for the special cash dividend no convertible debenture holders exercise their conversion right and no in-the-money options are exercised).
+The special cash dividend will be paid on the fifth business day following the closing date of the Transactions to holders of record of Allscripts common stock (other than Misys and its affiliates) as of the close of business on the business day prior to such closing date.